bloomreach/spa-sdk/packages/lit-sdk/README.md

-# Bloomreach SPA SDK for Lit
+# Bloomreach Lit SDK

-Bloomreach SPA SDK integration for [Lit](https://lit.dev/) web components.
+Bloomreach LIT SDK integration for [Lit](https://lit.dev/) web components.
 This package provides the same component set as the React, Angular, and Vue SDKs — built with Lit patterns: custom elements, decorators, and `@lit/context` for state propagation.

 ## Table of Contents